Three people at a fitness studio, two women and one man, standing among Megaformer pro machines, holding drinks, smiling for the camera.

 WHAT IS LAGREE?

 Developed by French American fitness visionary, Sebastien Lagree; Lagree is a high intensity, low impact, full body conditioning workout that combines strength, cardio, core, endurance and flexibility training in 45 minutes.
-The Lagree workout is performed on the patented Megaformer Pro.
+The Lagree workout is performed on the Megaformer Pro.

 Lagree builds explosive strength, core stability, endurance, and joint protection—all crucial for physical sports and general well-being.
 With slow resistance and time under tension, you will develop power without strain.
 It enhances mobility, balance, and recovery while reducing injury risk.
 Lagree’s low-impact, high-intensity method delivers elite conditioning.